odoo/documentation/content/applications/finance/accounting/payables/supplier_bills/ocr.rst

 =======

 | The *Bill Digitalization* is an *In-App Purchase (IAP)* service which requires prepaid credits to
   work.
-Digitalizing one document consumes one credit.
+Digitizing one document consumes one credit.
 | To buy credits, go to :menuselection:`Accounting --> Configuration --> Settings --> Bill
   Digitalization` and click on *Buy credits*, or go to :menuselection:`Settings --> Odoo IAP` and click on *View My Services*.